 User-friendly and good design is not just about the physical and aesthetic appearance but is also shown in the way design thinking shapes a solution from idea to finished product.
 This is Chemo to go, please a good example of.

-Case description: It is not commonplace for designers to show up at the leukemia section at Rigshospitalet, but nevertheless this is what happened in the Chemo to go, please project.
+Case description: It is not commonplace for designers to show up at the leukaemia section at Rigshospitalet, but nevertheless this is what happened in the Chemo to go, please project.
 Co-design is about meeting people in their everyday lives and learning to understand their specific needs.
 The staff’s workflow and the patient’s and relative’s everyday life were followed closely and processed through workshops and in-depth interviews.
 The design process was illustrated and shared all the way through, which gave the patients and relatives a window to tell their story as well as a feeling of ownership for the product.

 As a result, a bag was developed which takes into account the true needs in the cancer treatment process.
-Thanks to the Chemo to-go bag, leukemia patients can take the chemo with them, thus avoiding long-term hospitalization, which has proved to be of great positive effect:
+Thanks to the Chemo to-go bag, leukaemia patients can take the chemo with them, thus avoiding long-term hospitalization, which has proved to be of great positive effect:

 May 24, 2018